-Providing comprehensive petroleum tank removal services for both our upstream and downstream clients.
-Our team is familiar with all aspects of above ground and underground storage tanks and will work with you to provide the following services during PST Removal projects:
+We provide comprehensive petroleum tank removal services for both our upstream and downstream clients.
+Our team is familiar with all aspects of above and underground storage tanks (ASTs/USTs) and will work with you to provide the following services during PST removal projects:

 Using in situ remedial technology to reduce the concentration of contaminants in vadose (unsaturated) soil zones, groundwater, and soil mass by using varying methods (depending on the saturation and contaminants).

 Soil Vapour Extraction (SVE): Applying a vacuum to the vadose (unsaturated) soil zone impacted by the contaminates.
 This technology allows for the control of airflow to remove the volatile compounds from the soil and will often promote in situ biological degradation of less-volatile compounds or residuals.
 Using vertical or horizontal wells above the water table, a vacuum can be applied to the well to pull the vapours out of the ground.
 Location-dependent, the exhaust air may require treatment to eliminate harm to the public or the environment.
 This method could potentially take years, based on varying factors.

 Air Sparging: Used to reduce the concentration of contaminants in groundwater.
 Three separate processes are used in an air sparge system:

-Multi-Phase Extraction (MPE): reduces the concentration in the groundwater and soil mass.
+Multi-Phase Extraction (MPE): Reduces the concentration in the groundwater and soil mass.
 The vacuum extraction well is implemented in the zone of the contaminated soils and groundwater, and removal occurs from above, below, and throughout the groundwater.
 As the contaminated material is removed, the water table drops, exposing the contaminated soil in the unsaturated zone.
 Once the liquid and vapour phase contaminants are drawn, the phases can be separated and treated accordingly.

 Chemical Injection/Oxidation Programs: The istarTM technology is our patent-pending delivery system for injecting various inoculants into the soil and groundwater.
-This treatment is a great alternative for areas that are inaccessible, complex, and/or expensive containment problems.
+This treatment is a great alternative for areas that are inaccessible or complex and/or have expensive containment problems.
 It can be used as a stand-alone treatment program, or to augment other programs.
 It is a self-contained trailer-mounted mobile unit consisting of pumps, compressors, and stainless-steel injection lances.